noahkawaguchi/ichiman/README.md

 - Keep track of the amount of time spent on different habits each day
 - Calculate averages
 - Calculate progress toward goals
-- Create basic graphs
+- Create graphs that are responsive to the amount of data

-### Planned Features
-- Improve the graphing
-- Add more advanced calculations

 ### Potential Features Under Consideration
+- GUI (tkinter)
+- More advanced calculations
 - Add a settings option to save preferences
-- Basic GUI
 - Full support for Japanese

 ---